oven-sh/bun/packages/bun-vscode/README.md

 ### `.vscode/launch.json`

-You can use the following configurations to debug JavaScript and TypeScript files using Bun.
+You can use the following configurations to debug & test JavaScript and TypeScript files using Bun.

 ```jsonc
 {